-Teams that want LLM apps to generate strong, expressive speech through a narrow tool surface with reusable templates and reviewable expression directions.
+Teams that want strong, expressive speech through the studio or API today and a narrow LLM tool surface with reusable templates after npm publication.

 PlayHT comparison